 Low-code governance is a vital framework for organizations to harness the benefits of low-code platforms while managing the risks associated with rapid application development.
 Gartner predicts that 80% of all application development will be done on low-code platforms by 2024, highlighting the growing importance of governance in ensuring application quality and security.

 Compliance in custom software development is a critical aspect that ensures that the software meets legal and regulatory requirements while also adhering to industry standards and best practices.
+Organizations should develop a regulatory compliance plan - a detailed, actionable roadmap that outlines roles, policies, and monitoring systems to manage compliance and mitigate risks.
+Regulatory compliance focuses on adherence to external legal mandates and industry-specific rules, distinguishing it from broader legal or internal corporate compliance.
+In essence, regulatory compliance describes the set of actions and internal processes organizations implement to comply with laws and regulations, particularly regarding data protection and security, to avoid legal and financial penalties.
+Effective regulatory compliance requires a proactive, structured framework comprising comprehensive risk assessments, documented policies, ongoing employee training, and continuous auditing.
 Achieving compliance in custom software development is a complex but necessary process to ensure that the software not only functions as intended but also operates within the boundaries of the law.

 The compliance journey begins with a thorough analysis of regulatory requirements.
 Development teams must understand the specific rules and standards that apply to the software they are building.